 Now, the sad part of this story is there were willing accomplices here.

-I guess that that's really what the Democratic Party all claimed to care about working men and women in this country, the forgotten men and women as I call them.
+I guess that's really what the Democratic Party all claim to care about working men and women in this country, the forgotten men and women, as I call them.

 But when push comes to shove, no, they don't.

-Anyway, so this is all being done behind the scenes to influence the FBI and push them in to this whole this bought and paid for narrative of Hillary's.
+Anyway, so this is all being done behind the scenes to influence the FBI, push them into this whole bought and paid-for narrative of Hillary's.

 Anyway, the transcripts create a picture of the FBI not always following expected norms as they activated an unofficial, you know, sort of conveyor belt to make sure the allegations reached the counterintelligence division.